Bira/octopus-carnival/_posts/2025-06-08-wir-dscc-elf.md

 retreat with their thrown weapons.

-Snipers are Level 3 Minion Lurkers armed with **Bone Daggers** and a brace of 10 **Chatkchas**, three-pronged sharpened boomerangs originally invented by thri-kreen.
+Snipers are Level 3 Minion Lurkers armed with **Bone Daggers** and a brace of 10 **Chatkchas**, which are three-pronged sharpened boomerangs.
 Both of these attacks deal a bit of extra damage if the sniper is hidden from the target when they start the attack.

 As an at-will Move action, the sniper can use **Elven Misdirection** to move 2 squares and make a free Stealth check to become hidden if they end the movement